ACTRA: Affiliations

-Acronym Meaning
+Acronym meaning

-The earliest form of the organization represented radio performers in Toronto in the 1940s.
-This organization was called RATS: the Radio Artists of Toronto Society.
-In 1943, with the wider involvement of groups from other Canadian cities, the Association of Canadian Radio Artists (ACRA) was formed.

 ACRA over time evolved into the Association of Canadian Radio and Television Artists, the Canadian Council of Authors and Artists, the Association of Canadian Television and Radio Artists, and, in 1984, the Alliance of Canadian Cinema, Television and Radio Artists.

+Alberta

+The vice-president of the ACTRA branch in Alberta is actor Chad Rook, who resides in Calgary.

 Union of British Columbia Performers

 Regional issues led to the creation of the Union of British Columbia Performers, a separate subunit of ACTRA for British Columbia only.

 ACTRA Awards

 Every year, ACTRA branches across the country present the ACTRA Awards, some of which are handed out for performances, while others are given for union activism and contributions to the industry.

 ACTRA Fraternal Benefit Society

 The ACTRA Fraternal Benefit Society (AFBS), a member of American Fraternal Alliance, is a "not-for-profit, member-owned, federally incorporated insurance company", founded in 1959.
 In 2010, Marie Charette-Poulin sat on the board of Governors of the ACTRA Fraternal Benefit Society.